 What makes you different?
 Why do you act exactly the way you do, which Hopes and fears are guiding you?
 Do you feel attachment anxiety or what is it that is driving you?
 As you get to know yourself better, you begin to understand what is important to you and how your memories affect you.

-You realize that you face the same challenges in your life over and over again?
-Learn in just a few minutes how to recognize and change your blocking thoughts.
+Do you notice that you keep facing the same challenges in your life?
+Find out in just a few minutes how to recognize and change your blocking thoughts.
 But also how you can become the person you really want to be.
-What are your values that you may already be living but want to bring more into your life?
-We support you in developing a powerful vision for your fulfilled future.
+What are your Valuesthat you may already be living but want to bring more into your life?
+We support you in creating a powerful Vision for your fulfilled future.

 The safe Comfort zone was yesterday: From today on you look ahead.
 Decisions are easier for you and you allow more closeness - this is exactly how you overcome your fear of commitment.